hannahyzhao/HannahZhao/src/content/blog/11-what's-failure-if-I-can-take/index.md

 Now, I stay grounded, keep expectations realistic, and focus on what really matters.
 I don’t rely on external validation—and I trust myself deeply.
 I’ve learned that doing the work I love, with humility and intention, speaks louder than anything else.

-Most of what I design resonates—even without paid marketing—and that’s because it comes from a place of purpose, not pressure.

-Most of what I design resonates—even without paid marketing—and that’s because it comes from a place of purpose, not pressure.
+Most of what I design/build resonates—even without paid marketing—and that’s because it comes from a place of purpose, not pressure.

 *Published by Hannah Zhao*